gcclinux/fullstacklearning/TEACHING.md

 ### Request and Response API
 ![Requesr & response](notes/request-response.png)

-[Intro Music] You already know that the clients and servers talk with each other in form of requests and responses.
+You already know that the clients and servers talk with each other in form of requests and responses.
 And also in the previous lecture, we discussed what is URL.
 And I've given you several examples of the URLs for various resources.
 Now

 let's talk in details about format of the request and response.
 And first, let's talk about request.
 Request is sent from the client to the server.
 And it consists of following parts - URL, it is mandatory part, and it is identifier of the specific resource.
 Next,